 You will also be done repaying your Parent PLUS loans in 10 years.
 Generally, you should aim to have all debts paid off by the time you retire.
 If your total Parent PLUS loans for all your children are less than your annual income, you should be able to afford to repay the loans in 10 years or less.

-Other repayment plans offer a lower monthly payment, but your loans will be in repayment longer and at higher total cost.
+Other repayment options for Parent PLUS Loans may offer a lower monthly payment, but your loans will be in repayment longer and at higher total cost.
 It is best to choose the repayment plan with the highest monthly payment you can afford.

 Under the graduated repayment plan, your monthly payments start off lower, barely above interest-only payments, and will increase every two years.
 No payment will be more than three times any other payment.